ACWI-SOGW/well_registry_management/README.md

 This installs psycopg2 module which has some environment prerequisites.
 See <https://www.psycopg.org/docs/install.html> for details

 ### Tests and Linting
-The tests by default run againts the docker ci database.
-See [Using Docker ci database.](#using-docker-ci-database) To run tests locally:
+The tests require a postgres database.
+The docker ci database can be used to run these tests.
+Start the docker ci database and ensure the application's DATABASE_HOST is set to localhost before running the tests.
+See [Using Docker ci database.](#using-docker-ci-database)
+To run tests locally:
 ```bash
 make test
 ```

-You can also easily run pyling against all python modules using:
+You can also easily run pylint against all python modules using:
 ```bash
 make runlint
 ```